Section 910: shipbuilding yards

 3. Responsible Teams

-4.1 Responsibility for ensuring effective co-ordination lies with the NSU Industrial and Crown Team.
+4.1 Responsibility for ensuring effective co-ordination lies with the NVU Industrial and Crown Team.

 5. Legal Framework

 Pipes and centrifugal pumps used for pumping out of a dry dock, dock gates/caisson, winches and keel blocks were held not to be rateable in Manchester Marine Dry Docks Co Ltd v Duckworth (VO) 1972 RA 389 LT and Manchester Marine Ltd v Duckworth (VO) 1973 RA 345 CA. The walls and floor of dry docks are rateable as part of the setting.

 Dock gates and caissons are now rateable as they are a named item in Class 3 (h) of The Valuation for Rating (Plant & Machinery) (England) Regulations 2000.

 All Ship Building Yards contain safety hazards, so care is required when carrying out inspections.

 Members of the VOA visiting this type of property for an inspection or other reason should wear the appropriate Personal Protective Equipment, and ensure they are aware of all the VOA guidelines on health and safety.
 Minimum requirement: - safety boots and glasses, high visibility clothing and hard hat.